securityjoes/ForensicMiner/README.md

 #### Installation Process - Text Guide
 1. In this GitHub repository, click on "<> Code," and then select "Download ZIP."
-2. Extract both the "ForensicMiner" folder and "FM-Extractor.ps1" from the downloaded "ForensicMiner-main.zip" file.
+2. Extract both "ForensicMiner" folder and "FM-Extractor.ps1" from "ForensicMiner-main.zip".
-3. Ensure that both the "ForensicMiner" folder and "FM-Extractor.ps1" are located in the same directory (e.g., on the Desktop).
+3. Ensure that both "ForensicMiner" folder and "FM-Extractor.ps1" are located in the same directory.
 4. Execute "FM-Extractor.ps1" with administrator privileges.
 5. That's it!
 ForensicMiner is now installed.
 Enjoy